-The text as data taught us that text is unstructured data, which needs some processing to convert its content into measurable structured data useful for quantitative analyses.
+The text as data chapter introduced us to the idea that text is unstructured data.
+To make it useful for quantitative analyses, we need to process it into measurable structured data, which allows for systematic analysis and comparison.
 This process is for many analyses the operationalization step, where we translate theoretical concepts into measurable quantities (Nguyen et al. 2020).
 Content analysis, a research method used in social science and other disciplines, provides a well-established framework for all necessary steps towards operationalization, classification (labelling or coding), and evaluation.
 Content analysis can be conducted qualitatively and quantitatively.
 Döring and Bortz (2016) define the two as:

 “Typical for qualitative document analyses is a research problem that presents itself as an open research question and thus has an explorative or theory-building function; accordingly, the entire procedure - despite a reference to the previous state of research and the use of a theoretical framework - is rather inductive, i.e. data-driven.” – (Döring and Bortz 2016, 540)